KaarlKD/proj_mat180/README.md

 matplotlib
 timm

-## main.py
+## midterm_report.py
-contains all function definition and training code
+contains all function definition and training code for

+##cifar10.py
+contains the training code for training and test for dataset CIFAR-10.

+##cifar100.py
+contains the training code for training and test for dataset CIFAR-100.

+##aircraft.py
+contains the training code for training and test for dataset FGVC-Aircraft.